yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/13-object-relational-mapping/LAB.md

   * should pass the id of a resource through the url endpoint to get a resource
     * **this should use `req.params`, not querystring parameters**
 * `PUT` request
+  * should pass data as stringifed JSON in the body of a put request to overwrite a pre-existing resource
+* `PATCH` request
     * should pass data as stringifed JSON in the body of a put request to update a pre-existing resource
 * `DELETE` request
   * should pass the id of a resource though the url endpoint to delete a resource
     * **this should use `req.params`**